 You can use your compatible MARQ device paired with the HRM-Pro accessory or other running dynamics accessory to provide real-time feedback about your running form.
-If your MARQ device was packaged with the HRM-Pro accessory, the devices are already paired.

 The running dynamics accessory has an accelerometer that measures torso movement in order to calculate six running metrics.
 For more information, go to garmin.com/performance-data/running.